 Coordinator Laurel Jackson Opens in new window

-Description This unit addresses one of the key internal issues facing business today: understanding and using a range of business information to make strategic decisions.
-Students will use the knowledge gained from prior units to solve business problems, deal with unique situations or plan and manage changing circumstances.
+Description This subject addresses one of the key internal issues facing business today: understanding and using a range of business information to make strategic decisions.
+Students will use the knowledge gained from prior subjects to solve business problems, deal with unique situations or plan and manage changing circumstances.
 A multi-disciplinary approach to analyse business situations will be applied to enable students to recognise this inter-related nature of business disciplines.
 A simulated practice in the application of knowledge to complex situations will be applied to provide an experiential learning environment.

 Discipline Business Management

 Students must be enrolled in 2755 Master of Business Administration, 2757 Graduate Certificate in Business Administration, 2762 Executive Master of Business Administration.

 On successful completion of this subject, students should be able to:

 - Demonstrate an understanding of the basic methods of designing and managing internal business processes;

 - Demonstrate independent and interdependent learning in preparation for professional roles in management;